Rupert Parker travels to Japan to discover the Hiroshima and the Setouchi Region

 First of all, it’s a tiny grilled fillet with vinegar sauce, followed by shredded skin with salad and fish eggs.
 I’m thinking it’s not tasting of much, and this is confirmed when I get a trio of fine sashimi, slices cooked w chilli and green onion and more shredded skin.
 More substantial is a fried fillet, with a consistency reminding me of frog’s legs.
 Finally, there’s a steam pot, consisting of any fish trimmings with cabbage and veg.

-Setouchi Tourism Authority has information about the region.
+Setouchi Tourism Authority has information about Hiroshima and the Setouchi Region

 Japan National Tourism Organization has information about the country.

-The Grand Prince Hotel makes a good base in Hiroshima, by the water.
+The Grand Prince Hotel makes a good base in Hiroshima and the Setouchi Region, by the water.

-It’s a five hour bullet train ride from Tokyo to Hiroshima.
+It’s a five-hour bullet train ride from Tokyo to Hiroshima and the Setouchi Region